codama-idl/codama/packages/errors/README.md

 ```

 > [!NOTE]
 > This package is included in the main [`codama`](../library) package.
-Meaning, you already have access to its content if you are installing Kinobi this way.
+Meaning, you already have access to its content if you are installing Codama this way.
 >
 > ```sh
 > pnpm install codama